mikeizbicki/cmc-csci181-languages/README.md

 <img src=img/git1.jpg height=230px /> <img src=img/terminal1.jpg height=230px />

+If you're not familiar with these tools:
+1. You might find the [CS46 unix/git tutorial](https://github.com/mikeizbicki/cmc-csci046/blob/2023spring/topic_00_unix/git.md) helpful.
-If Google doesn't solve your problems, the QCL has lots of people who can help you with these problems.
+1. The QCL has lots of people who are familiar and can help you.

 <!--
 <img src=img/git2.jpg width=300px />